PabloNicolla/NUNTIUS/README.md

 ### (OPTIONAL)

 > [!IMPORTANT]
-> (OPTIONAL): If you want to use Google Authentication, you will need to access django admin and create a
+> (OPTIONAL): If you want to use Google Authentication, you will need to access django admin and create a new Social application

 first shut down docker compose